 Letter of introduction: This letter (approximately 500-1,000 words) is an informal statement to help the committee learn more about you and why you’d like to participate in the Incubator.
 Please address:

 1) the kind/type/genre of essays you write or hope to be writing;

 2) any goals for your work and publication, and what you’d like to learn over our eight months together;

-3) what you think you can offer the class and your fellow writers.
+3) your experience offering feedback in a workshop setting, and what you think you can offer the class and your fellow writers;

-- Experience in at least two workshops at GrubStreet or an equivalent writing center, MFA program, or conference.
+Workshop experience: Ideally, you should have experience in at least two multi week writing workshops in personal essay/creative nonfiction at GrubStreet, a comparable writing center, or an MFA program, including ideally one at an advanced level.
 There is a place on the application form to list the titles and dates of previous workshops.

 Financial aid: At the end of the application, you will have the option to apply for a GrubStreet Fellowship.

 Reference: Submit the name and contact information of a former or current GrubStreet instructor or equivalent workshop leader who is familiar with your writing.
 No letter is necessary.
 There is a place on the application form to list your reference and their contact info.

 The application for the 2022-2023 Essay Incubator is now closed.
 All applicants can expect to hear from us by late August.

 The entire cost of the program is $3,995.
 Tuition is payable in two installments.
 Partial fellowships are available and based on a combination of merit and financial need (see below).
 Students may also be expected to purchase a few anthologies as “textbooks”; these will cost approximately $100 total over the course of the program.